Peanut butter – a substance that is found in almost every form, from spread to fudge.

 In 1901, the phrase Peanut Butter & Jelly first made a written appearance.
-It was called peanut paste, and was part of a recipe for a simple sandwich to add a bit of variety found in the Boston Cooking School Magazine of Culinary Science and Domestic Economics.
+It was called peanut paste and was part of a recipe for a simple sandwich to add a bit of variety found in the Boston Cooking School Magazine of Culinary Science and Domestic Economics.

-According to a study carried out from 1996 until 2010 consisting of over 9,000 women aged 9-15, there was a 39% decreased risk in developing benign breast cancer, simply by eating peanut butter for 3 days a week.
+According to a study carried out from 1996 until 2010 consisting of over 9,000 women aged 9-15, there was a 39% decreased risk of developing benign breast cancer, simply by eating peanut butter for 3 days a week.

 In 2014, a team of German researchers managed to create a tiny diamond out of peanut butter after pressing it with immense pressure to replicate that of the earth’s own diamond creation process.
 The diamond was destroyed straight after due to an enormous hydrogen release.

 In America, around $800 million is spent annually on peanut butter alone.
 Compare that to the approximate $75.5 million spent on peanut butter in the U.K.!